elixir-lang/elixir/lib/elixir/pages/getting-started/module-attributes.md

 >
 > Given data structures in Elixir are immutable, only a single instance of the data structure above is allocated and shared across all functions calls, behaving precisely as a constant, as long as it doesn't have any executable expression.
 >
-> Module attributes must only be used as constants when they must be accessed in patterns and guards, as an alternative to `defguard/1`.
+> The use case for module attributes arise when you need to do some work at compile-time and then inject its results inside a function.
+They may also be useful for defining constants to be used in patterns or guards, as an alternative to `defguard/1`.

 ## Going further